 Ok, So How Much Detergent Do You Need?

-Ok, so once you’ve either picked a detergent from the list above, or one that is free from all the things to avoid when choosing a detergent covered in this article here, it’s time to figure out how much to use.
+Ok, so once you’ve either picked a detergent from the list above or one that is free from all the things to avoid when choosing a detergent covered in this article here, it’s time to figure out how much to use.

 This is separate from the washer size you calculated earlier.
 While your washer size will help you figure out how much laundry to wash in each load, the amount of soap you use completely depends on how much diaper laundry you have in that load.

-To figure this out, your first going to look on the back of the bottle/box.
+To figure this out, you’re first going to look on the back of the bottle/box.
 With a few exceptions (I’m looking at you All Detergent) your detergent container will have three measurements on it.
 One for small loads, one for medium, and one for large.
 The wording they use may be all over the place, a small load can be called “regular” or “medium” even… don’t get hung-up on the wording, just notice there are three.

 Record each of these on your worksheet, putting the smallest measurement in the small area, and so on.